julioisaias/contpy/README.md

-## contrataciones publicas-rs
+## Contrataciones Públicas

-A initial implementation of realtime script for contrataciones written in `Rust`.
+A initial implementation of realtime task for contrataciones written in `Rust`.

+## Motivation
+There are existing implementations such as using the site's own API, or using the mobile application.
+However, this approach can help create or automate tasks from any server.

 ## How to use